ProfessionalLinuxUsersGroup/course-books/docs/pcae/u1lab.md

    ```bash linenums="1"
    for server in target1-1 target1-2; do timeout 10 ssh svc_ansible@$server 'uptime'; done
    ```
-   Enter your password for svc_ansible from lab guide.
+   Enter your password for the `svc_ansible` user from the lab guide.

 ### Python Execution

 Test and execute Python.

 1. Verify your version of Python
    ```bash linenums="1"
    python3 --version
    ```